chenglinguang/python_algorithm/README.md

 This folder is used to write algrithms in python
-Most of the questions are from Leecode .
+Most of the questions are common algorithms